wireless-broadband-alliance/wba-openroaming-portal/README.md

 6. `RADIUS_TLS_NAME`: The hostname of your RADIUS server used for TLS.
 7. `NAI_REALM`: The realm used for Network Access Identifier (NAI).
 8. `RADIUS_TRUSTED_ROOT_CA_SHA1_HASH`: The SHA1 hash of your RADIUS server's trusted root CA (Defaults to LetsEncrypt CA).

+**IMPORTANT**: The LetsEncrypt CA's SHA1 hash is set as the default value.
+This number is important since it is needed to validate the RADIUS server's certificate during TLS negotiation.

+If you use a different CA for your RADIUS server, you must replace this value with the SHA1 hash of your CA's root certificate. **TLS connection errors** can happen if the right SHA1 hash is not provided.

 9. `DEMO_MODE`: Enable or disable demo mode.
 When enabled, only "demo login" is displayed, and SAML and other login methods are disabled regardless of other settings.
 A demo warning will also be displayed.
 10. `PAGE_TITLE`: The title displayed on the webpage.
 11. `CUSTOMER_LOGO`: The resource path or URL to the customer's logo image.